 - Interaction styles such as filling in forms or menu selection, etc.

-- Interaction design patterns that represent a way to describe solutions to common usability or accessibility problems in a specific context.
+- Interaction design patterns represent a way to describe solutions to common usability or accessibility problems in a specific context.
 In other words, this is a formal way of documenting a solution to a common design problem.

 - Organizational structures and schemes